Chase Sapphire Preferred vs. Chase Sapphire Reserve

 Chase

-Chase Sapphire Preferred wins on annual fee; Chase Sapphire Reserve wins on first-year math, earning ceiling, and lounge access.
+Chase Sapphire Preferred wins on first-year math and annual fee; Chase Sapphire Reserve wins on earning ceiling and lounge access.

-Pick the Chase Sapphire Reserve if year-one math is your priority; take the Chase Sapphire Preferred if you want a cheaper card to keep long-term.
+Pick the Chase Sapphire Preferred if year-one math is your priority; take the Chase Sapphire Preferred if you want a cheaper card to keep long-term.

 Who wins what

-1 vs 3- First-year math Chase Sapphire Reserve
+2 vs 2- First-year math Chase Sapphire Preferred

-Chase Sapphire Reserve wins on bonus value minus annual fee.
+Chase Sapphire Preferred wins on bonus value minus annual fee.

 - Annual fee Chase Sapphire Preferred